 James was appointed in December 2017 to support our local networks and local registered eco-congregations; encouraging them to increase their level of practical environmental activity and understanding of environmental issues.
 James lives in Dundee and is a member of Gate Church International.

-Trevor was appointed in April 2013 to provide spiritual and theological support to churches in their work of caring for creation.
-He is a United Reformed Church Minister, previously working as a minister with congregations and in adult Christian education.
-Trevor is seconded full-time from the URC for this role as a Special Categories Minister.
+David will be joining us in September 2018 to provide spiritual and theological support to churches in their work of caring for creation.
+He is a United Reformed Church Minister, currently working as minister of Greenock United Reformed Church.
+David is seconded full-time from the URC for this role as a Special Categories Minister.